bloomreach-forge/settings-management/src/site/markdown/index.md

 - Add more panels for existing parts of Hippo CMS
 - Improve the UI of the existing plugins

-See [this Hippo Forge GitHub page](https://onehippo-forge.github.io/development.html) on how to contribute.
+See [this Bloomreach Forge GitHub page](https://bloomreach-forge.github.io/development.html) on how to contribute.